-Wedding registries are a big deal for most engaged couples: It's one of the wedding-planning tasks grooms like the most, it informs your future home's décor, and it means you're getting amazing wedding presents!
-Though like many aspects of a wedding, registries also involve complicated etiquette rules.
+Wedding registries are a big deal for most engaged couples: It's one of the wedding-planning tasks grooms like the most, it informs your future home's decor, and it means you're getting amazing wedding presents!
+Like many aspects of a wedding, though registries also involve complicated etiquette rules.

 "Some rules never change — you should register early and include items with a range of price points — but modern brides and grooms want gifts that match their personalities, so your registry should reflect you both as a couple," Brit Morin, the registry expert for Target (a Brides Live Wedding sponsor) says.

-With Morin's wise words in mind, we compiled a wedding registry 101 of questions and answers for all brides- and grooms-to-be to keep in mind.
+With Morin's wise words in mind, we compiled a wedding registry 101 of questions and answers for all brides- and grooms-to-be.